domtriola/software-notes/io/README.md

 # Use "code" to return a normalized string representation of a method
 method(el, i, el * i) code

-# Use doFile like an importer when running io scripts
-# doFile imports relative to wherever command is run
-doFile("exercises.io")
-# doRelativeFile imports relative to file the import is in
-doRelativeFile("exercises.io")
 ```

 ### Prototypal Inheritance